Back to Projects

 Mood-first onboarding

-Instead of a standard form, we ask parents how they're feeling first.
-This sets an empathetic tone and routes them to relevant rooms immediately.
+Instead of a standard form, onboarding asks how you're feeling first.
+This sets an empathetic tone from the first tap and routes parents to relevant rooms before they have to search.

 Outcome